 The “Been there done that” group:

-These patients usually were in very severe pain and decided to give it a try, but they quit.
+These patients usually were in very severe pain and in search of pain relief, so they decided to give it a try, but quit.
 Why?
 For two reasons:

 - It just had no effect